komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 At this point it was early afternoon and there was a chance we could catch a 4pm express train back to Taipei, which would get us there in time to have a nice sit down dinner somewhere with time to spare for me to pick up a rental scooter for the Jiufen ride the next day.
 The taxi driver stepped on it but we missed the train unfortunately.
 I was surprised that he was recommending the station just outside of Taroko, he was under the impression that all the trains were the same, whereas even though it takes an extra 20 minutes to drive to Hualien, catching an express from there would get us back to Taipei nearly an hour sooner than taking a train from the smaller station.

-Anyway we did miss the train, but no big deal, we just killed time hanging out in the station and caught the next one back.
+We killed time hanging out in the station and caught the next train back.
 Great thing about Taiwan, there's always another train or bus, and it's really easy to kill time at stations, which usually have all sorts of restaurants and shops.
 The Hualien station has a genuine TRA gift shop, so we got a bunch of little pins and TRA swag.

 By the time we got back everyone was beat.
-Tammy grabbed everyone food while I biked over to the [motorcycle rental shop](posts/rent-motorcycle-taiwan) to grab a motorcycle for Tammy for the next day.
+Tammy grabbed everyone food while I biked over to the [motorcycle rental shop](/posts/rent-motorcycle-taiwan) to grab a motorcycle for Tammy for the next day.

 ## Day Three

 By some measures, our busiest day.
-The plan for day three was to put everyone on scooters and motorcycles and ride from Taipei through Shifen, Huotong, finishing in Jiufen, and then riding all the way back.
-Luckily our neighbor lent us his scooter, so I only needed to rent one motorcycle and we were able to get everyone on bikes.
+The plan for day three was to put everyone on scooters and motorcycles and ride from Taipei through Shifen, Huotong, finish in Jiufen, and then ride all the way back.
+Our neighbor lent us his scooter, so I only needed to rent one motorcycle and we were able to get everyone on bikes.

 I wanted this to be another day where we get up at the asscrack of dawn and maximize daylight, but that strategy seemed to be taking the wind out of everyone's sails, so we tried to be just a smidge more chilled out, getting out of the airbnb around I think 8.
 First, I had to scooter dad back to our apartment, where the other two motorcycles were stashed, so he could get some solo practice time.
 The rest of the family ubiked there.